 This course is a four-course sequence which completes the foreign language requirement.
 Skills in speaking, listening, reading and writing are further developed in this course.
 The intermediate level places special emphasis on classroom discussion and on compositions of greater length.
 Cultural material introduced serves a dual purpose.
-Authentic short film , magazine articles, short stories and poems take the student to a deeper level of cultural understanding.
+Authentic short films, magazine articles, short stories and poems take the student to a deeper level of cultural understanding.
 These resources provide ample stimulus for discussion and composition, allowing the student to utilize new and acquired vocabulary and grammar structures.
-Students who have completed four years of high

 Students who have completed four years of high school Spanish within the last four years may enroll at this level.